 This makes it possible for companies to do invoicing and accounting in one place and even enables them to send automatic reminders to their customers for clearing their pending payments.
 Invoice tracking can be a seamless experience for companies since it becomes easy for them to create invoices and track pending payments.

 About the Template

 - A company that is willing to track its invoices can readily save its time and energy with the use of this template.
-It has all the required elements that a company shall need for the purpose of tracking its invoices.
+It has all the required elements that a company shall need to follow its invoices.

-- The elements that must be mandatorily mentioned in the invoice are the details of the seller, the buyer whose invoice is required to track, invoice number, date of invoice and all other information pertaining to each and every transaction undertaken by a company during the time period the invoice is made for.
+- The elements mandatorily mentioned in the invoice are the details of the seller, the buyer whose invoice is required to track, invoice number, date of invoice, and all other information about every transaction undertaken by a company during the period the invoice is made for.